austinhawthorne/nile-readiness-test/README.md

 ## Troubleshooting

-### VNC Server Issues
+### WayVNC Server Issues

-- If VNC server fails to start in the namespace, check if it's already running in the default namespace
+- If WayVNC server fails to start in the namespace, check if it's already running in the default namespace
 - Verify that the VNC interface has the correct IP address and can reach the gateway

 ### FRR Test Issues